Recent developments with Toll Brothers Inc. (TOL) have led to the company’s beta value being reach 1.38 cents. - News Daemon

 Toll Brothers Inc. (NYSE: TOL) Trading Performance Indicators

-Here are Toll Brothers Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 0.72.
-Likewise, its price to free cash flow for the trailing twelve months is 9.19.
+Toll Brothers Inc. (TOL) is currently performing well based on its current performance indicators.
+A price to sales ratio for the trailing twelve months stands at 0.72.
+Likewise, its price to free cash flow for the trailing twelve months is 6.43.

 Technical Analysis of Toll Brothers Inc. (TOL)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.61 million.
-That was better than the volume of 1.48 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 82.54%.
-Additionally, its Average True Range was 1.66.
+The latest stats from [Toll Brothers Inc., TOL] show that its last 5-days average volume of 1.65 million was superior to 1.49 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 94.45%.
+Additionally, its Average True Range was 1.70.

-At the time of writing, stock’s 50-day Moving Average is $62.13, while its 200-day Moving Average is $52.80.
-However, in the short run, Toll Brothers Inc.’s stock first resistance to watch stands at $68.86.
-Second resistance stands at $69.22.
-The third major resistance level sits at $69.64.
-If the price goes on to break the first support level at $68.08, it is likely to go to the next support level at $67.66.
-The third support level lies at $67.30 if the price breaches the second support level.
+At the time of writing, stock’s 50-day Moving Average is $63.07, while its 200-day Moving Average is $53.20.
+Now, the first resistance to watch is $71.29.
+This is followed by the second major resistance level at $71.74.
+The third major resistance level sits at $72.32.
+If the price goes on to break the first support level at $70.26, it is likely to go to the next support level at $69.67.
+The third support level lies at $69.22 if the price breaches the second support level.

 Toll Brothers Inc. (NYSE: TOL) Key Stats